 Flam is a festival for Live Art in Amsterdam.

-FLAM, Forum of Live Art Amsterdam was founded in 2011 by artists Rose Akras and Dirk-Jan Jager, having Arti et Amicitae as it’s principal location.
-The trigger for setting up FLAM was the success that both artists reached with the performance art program 'Between Heaven and Earth', in the Oude Kerk in Amsterdam, as part of the Museumnacht of 2010.
-The daring project won the first prize as best Museumnacht program of that year.
-In the same year, both artists participated in two performance festivals in Brazil: VERBO at Galeria Vermelho in São Paulo, and MIP II in Belo Horizonte.
+FLAM, Festival of Live Art Amsterdam was founded in 2011 by artists Rose Akras and Dirk-Jan Jager.
+The trigger for setting up such manifestation was the success both artists reached with the performance art program 'Between Heaven and Earth', in the Oude Kerk in Amsterdam, as part of the Museumnacht 2010.
+The project won the first prize as best Museumnacht program and in that same year, both artists participated in performance art festivals in Brazil: VERBO at Galeria Vermelho in São Paulo, and MIP II in Belo Horizonte.

-As a non-institutional event, created by and for artists, it offers all the freedom for young, and more established artists to experiment further their art language, while presenting their works for the public.
+As a non-institutional event, created by and for artists, it offers freedom for artists to experiment and develop further, while presenting their works for the public.